Showing Receptive Fields#

 Getting Fields#

 Below the receptive fields for each selected unit are calculated and a visualization for each one is generated.
-First, we get the dimensions of the receptive field plots from the set of possible gabor coordinates in the stimulus.
+First, we get the dimensions of the receptive field plots from the set of possible coordinates of the gabor patch stimulus.
 Next we identify how many spikes happen in response to every stimulus for each coordinate of each unit’s receptive field.
-Finally, we plot each receptive field in a 2D array.
+Finally, we plot each receptive field as a 2D array.

 ### get x and y coordinates of gabors displayed to build receptive field